 Break the Maintenance Commitment Into Small Intervals

 Make one commitment to losing weight and a second commitment to maintaining your weight loss.
-It is easier to commit to keeping your weight steady for one year than for "the rest of your life."
+It is easier to commit to keeping your weight steady for one year than for the rest of your life.

 Create New Habits

 Trigger these habits on a daily basis.
 If you decide to eat breakfast every day, set out the cereal bowl or the dry ingredients the night before.
+The same goes for your morning or after work trips to the gym.
+Preparing everything you need the night before will save you time and lots of effort the next morning.
+It may also provide additional motivation to follow-through with it.

 Although strict diet regimens are successful for short periods, deprivation over time is self-defeating.
 Food should be enjoyable.
 Keep a list of foods that you like and that are compatible with weight maintenance.
 When you find yourself craving a less healthful meal, treat yourself to the foods on your list.